 Chimney stacks

-Repair category 2

-Notes There is cracked and weathered render.

-Roofing including roof space

-Repair category 2
+Repair category 1

+Notes No significant defects evident.

-Notes There is weathering to the concrete roof tiles.
+Roofing including roof space Repair category 2 Notes There is evidence of wood boring insect infestation.
+Please see comments under Dampness, Rot &amp; Infestation.
+There is weathering to the concrete roof tiles.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+There is cracked / open ridge and hip pointing.